ItKindaWorks/ESPHelper32/README.md

 # ESPHelper32
+### This project has been merged with https://github.com/ItKindaWorks/ESPHelper ###
+Please use that library instead as this code is no longer being maintained

 A library to make using WiFi and MQTT on the ESP32 easy.

 This is a port of the ESPHelper library originally written for the ESP8266.
 For more information,